ClickHouse/clickhouse-docs/docs/en/manage/tuning-for-cloud-cost-efficiency.md

 Mutations refers to [ALTER](../sql-reference/statements/alter/) queries that manipulate table data through deletion or updates.
 Most notably they are queries like ALTER TABLE … DELETE, UPDATE, etc. Performing such queries will produce new mutated versions of the data parts.
 This means that such statements would trigger a rewrite of whole data parts for all data that was inserted before the mutation, translating to a large amount of write requests.

-An alternate solution to avoid ALTER TABLE … DELETE is to use DELETE FROM, also known as [lightweight delete](../sql-reference/statements/delete).
-This [DELETE FROM](../sql-reference/statements/delete) query is treated as a normal update that adds a delete mask implicitly for the affected rows.
-Such rows will be cleaned up asynchronously in the background.
-Note that lightweight delete is an experimental feature at the moment.

-Lightweight update, which is an optimal replacement for ALTER TABLE … UPDATE, is also in development.
-For now, the alternative solution to avoid such an expensive operation is to turn updates into writes by using [ReplacingMergeTree](../engines/table-engines/mergetree-family/replacingmergetree/) or [CollapsingMergeTree](../engines/table-engines/mergetree-family/collapsingmergetree/) table engine instead of the default MergeTree.

 ## Avoid using OPTIMIZE FINAL

 Using the [OPTIMIZE TABLE ...
 FINAL](../sql-reference/statements/optimize/) query will initiate an unscheduled merge of data parts for the specific table into one data part.
-During this process, ClickHouse reads all the data parts, uncompress, merges, compresses them into a single part and then rewrite it back into object store, causing huge CPU and IO wastage.
+During this process, ClickHouse reads all the data parts, uncompresses, merges, compresses them into a single part, and then rewrites back into object store, causing huge CPU and IO consumption.
 Note that this optimization rewrites the one part even if they are already merged into a single part.

 ## Avoid using Nullable column